alchemistHustle/Capstone-done-HyperionDev-/README.md

 The second capstone of level 1 (software Engineering) which is a Task Manager program.
 This program is designed to manage each task given to each team member.

 The third capstone of level 1 (software Engineering) which is a continuation of the second capstone consist of different functions for registering a user, adding a task, view all task and view mine.

+The fourth capstone is the first capstone and its an introduction to OOP in level 2 Java (Software Engineering).
+The program is designed for a company called Poised and the program's job is to manage Project Management System.